On your side, by your side

 Duke conducts a holistic assessment of all candidates for admission.
 While alumni affiliation by no means ensures acceptance to Duke, the university values meaningful connection to Duke and its traditions and does note alumni status when reviewing applications.

 - Visit the Duke Undergraduate Admissions website for more information about campus life and application deadlines

-- If you plan to visit campus, contact DAA at least two weeks before your trip to set up an non-evaluative discussion about Duke and the admissions process (Meeting times are limited and often fill up, so please plan ahead).
+- For additional information, contact the Duke Alumni to set up a non-evaluative discussion about Duke and the admissions process (Meeting times are limited).

 - Consider attending our Alumni Admissions Forum to gain expert advice on college admissions

 - Be sure to accurately note the name, degree and year of graduation of any alumni in your family on your application